orientechnologies/orientdb-docs/OrientDB-Neo4j-Importer.md

 * If a Neo4j unique constraint is found, a corresponding unique index is created in OrientDB

+	* In case the creation of the unique index fails, a not unique index will be created.
+Note: this scenario can happen, by design, when migrating nodes that have multiple _Labels_ as they are imported into a single vertex `Class`).

 * If a Neo4j index is found, a corresponding (not unique) OrientDB index is created